Viola sororia sororia

 Violet family (Violaceae)

-Description: This is a native perennial plant with the leaves and flowers emerging directly from the rhizomes, and forming a basal rosette.
+Description: This is a herbaceous perennial plant with the leaves and flowers emerging directly from the rhizomes, and forming a basal rosette.
 A typical mature plant may be 6" across and 4" high, with the flowers slightly higher than the leaves.
 The leaves are individually up to 3" long and 3" across (excluding the long petioles), and vary in color from yellowish green to dark green, depending on growing conditions.
 They are oval-ovate to orbicular-cordate in shape, and crenate or serrate along the margins.
 Different populations of plants can vary in the hairiness of their leaves – from nearly glabrous to conspicuously hairy or pubescent.
 The flowers are about ¾" across, and consist of 5 rounded petals.
 There are 2 upper petals, 2 lateral petals with white hairs (or beards) near the throat of the flower, and a lower petal that functions as a landing pad for visiting insects.
 The flowers of this form of Viola sororia are medium to dark violet.
 The inner throat of each flower is more or less white, from which slightly darker veins radiate outward along the petals (particularly the lower one).
 There is no noticeable floral scent.
 The blooming period occurs from mid- to late spring, and lasts about 1-1½ months.
 During the summer, cleistogamous flowers without petals produce seeds, which are flung outward by mechanical ejection from the three-parted seed capsules.
 The root system consists of thick, horizontally branched rhizomes; there is a tendency to form vegetative colonies.

 Cultivation: The preference is partial sun or light shade, and moist to average conditions, although full sun is tolerated if there is sufficient moisture.
 The soil should be a rich silty loam or clay loam with above average amounts of organic matter.
 The leaves have a tendency to turn yellowish green when exposed to full sun under dry conditions – this reaction is normal, and is not necessarily a sign of poor health.
 This plant is very easy to grow, and it will spread under favorable conditions.
 This wildflower will adapt to lawns, especially if they are not mowed too often during the spring or cut too low.

-Habitat & Range: The Common Blue Violet occurs in every county in Illinois and it is very common (see Distribution Map).
+Habitat & Range: The native Common Blue Violet occurs in every county in Illinois and it is very common (see Distribution Map).
 Natural habitats include moist to mesic black soil prairies, open woodlands, woodland edges, savannas, and wooded slopes along rivers or lakes.
 In developed areas, it can be found in lawns, city parks, moist waste areas, and along hedges or buildings.
 Sometimes the Common Blue Violet is grown in flower gardens.